pegasystems/docker-pega-web-ready/README.md

 DB_PASSWORD 		| Specify the password to connect to your database. |
-RULES_SCHEMA 		| Specify the rules schema for your database. | `rules` DATA_SCHEMA 		| Specify the data schema for your database. | `data` CUSTOMERDATA_SCHEMA | If configured, set the customer data schema for your database.
-Defaults to value of `dataSchema` if not provided. |
+RULES_SCHEMA 		| Specify the rules schema for your database. | `rules` DATA_SCHEMA 		| Specify the data schema for your database. | `data` CUSTOMERDATA_SCHEMA | If configured in your database, set the customer data schema for your database.
+If you do not provide a value, this setting defaults to `dataSchema`. |

 ### JDBC connection examples
+See the following examples for specifying the database and type of driver used for your connection.

 #### PostgreSQL
 ```bash